 The study's abstract is available here.

-story imageA phase-changing material could be used in low-cost robots to allow them to switch between hard and soft states.
-The material is made from a flexible open-cell foam coated in wax that can achieve significant ranges of stiffness, strength, and volume [Abstract].
+phase-changing material could be used in low-cost robots to allow them to switch between hard and soft states.
+The material is made from a flexible open-cell foam coated in wax that can achieve significant ranges of stiffness, strength, and volume [

 The material - developed by Anette Hosoi, a professor of mechanical engineering and applied mathematics at MIT, and her former graduate student Nadia Cheng, alongside researchers at the Max Planck Institute for Dynamics and Self-Organization and Stony Brook University - could be used to build deformable surgical robots.
 The robots could move through the body to reach a particular point without damaging any of the organs or vessels along the way.